anibue/vit-pytorch/README.md

 <img src="./images/parallel-vit.png" width="350px"></img>

-This <a href="https://arxiv.org/abs/2203.09795">paper</a> propose parallelizing multiple attention and feedforward blocks per layer (2 blocks), claiming that it is easier to train without loss of performance.
+This `<a href="https://arxiv.org/abs/2203.09795">`paper `</a>` propose parallelizing multiple attention and feedforward blocks per layer (2 blocks), claiming that it is easier to train without loss of performance.

 You can try this variant as follows